motherjones/newsquiz/README.md

 ## Spreadsheet to quiz!

 **NewsQuiz.js** turns data from a Google Spreadsheet into a nice quiz, with lots of flexible options and a fluid layout.
+Uses Tabletop, Bootstrap, jQuery, and Google Spreadsheets.
 It's easy!

 [Basic Demo](http://motherjones.github.com/newsquiz/index-basic.html)

 [Advanced Demo](http://motherjones.github.com/newsquiz/index-advanced.html)

 ### Like how easy?

-Uses Tabletop, Bootstrap, jQuery, and Google Spreadsheets to make this possible:

     <div id="quiz_container"></div>